Balancing wellness in our fast paced, fun world is tricky.

 Once you know what you're willing to tire yourself out for, go for it.
 Yes you may feel crummy the next day but own your choice, permit yourself, commit to the decision, and know you have a recovery plan.

-- Notice where you're mean to yourself and jot it down ~ then start interupting that asshole
+Notice where you're mean to yourself and jot it down ~ then start interrupting that asshole

 5. Beauty Hacks & specific remedies

 ALCOHOL: Booze dries us out, slows our filtering of other toxins, and steals our electrons.
 Here's how to help avoid a hangover and some next day recovery tips

 While drinking, Go bulletproof!
 This means clear spirits (no wine/beer), no sugary mixers.
 Skip dessert on alcohol nights.
 Vodka Soda, Tequila lime,